-The low-end models will have staples and glue instead of nails, smaller studs, Chinese steel beams, low roof pitch, economy grade flooring, particle board, plastic fixtures, vinyl wallboards, etc. You won’t be able to upgrade these models too much.
-If your budget is at all flexible you will want to bypass these entry level homes.
+The most affordable models will have staples and glue instead of nails, smaller studs, Chinese steel beams, low roof pitch, economy grade flooring, particle board, plastic fixtures, vinyl wallboards, etc. You won’t be able to upgrade these models too much.
+If your budget is at all flexible you will want to bypass these entry-level homes.
 You will find these homes on every dealer’s lot with large signs advertising double wides for $39,995 or single wides for $19,999

 The mid-range models are the most popular and will have better everything: larger wall studs, better insulation values, higher grade flooring, exterior house wrap, drywall or wallboard nailed to the studs, higher roof pitches, etc.

 High- End Luxury Manufactured Homes

 High-end manufactured homes are top of the line.
 Construction is equal to or better than a site-built home.
 Materials are top grade.
 Simply put, everything is high quality.

 In the manufactured housing world, you absolutely get what you pay for but that’s the brilliance of manufactured housing.
 We can get exactly what we need in a home.